preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: page-types-open-menu-new.png

-4. Open the list of Page Types at the bottom:
+4. Open the list of page types at the bottom:

 .. image:: page-types-open-list-new.png

-5. Select the Page Type you want to edit.
+5. Select the page type you want to edit.

 .. image:: page-types-edit-select-new.png